-Men will be happy to know that ladies are losing ground to joke about ‘Man Flu’, as Dr Kyle Sue from the Memorial University Newfoundland in Canada conducted a literature review for the British Medial Journal, suggesting there is scientific evidence that ‘Man Flu’ is real.
+Men will be happy to know that ladies are losing ground to joke about ‘Man Flu’, as Dr Kyle Sue from the Memorial University Newfoundland in Canada conducted a literature review for the British Medical Journal, suggesting there is scientific evidence that ‘Man Flu’ is real.

-Dr Sue claimed animal studies on mice showed females have a stronger immune systems than males.
+Dr Sue claimed animal studies on mice showed females have a stronger immune system than males.
 He justified this with the reasoning that animal studies on mice reflect a similar physiology to humans.
 He also suggested the studies indicated gender hormones having a direct connection to the immune system.

 Dr Sue also claimed that studies of influenza vaccination suggested women are more responsive to it then man.